NDAs, Confidentiality, Non-Solicitation, and Non-Competition Agreements – PART 2

 It is unlikely that a freelance translator would encounter non-solicitation language in an agreement with an agency, however, it is possible.
 A translator could conceivably entice an agency’s project manager to join the translator and create a new agency, or could entice a project manager to work for another agency, cutting out the original agency who brought the translator and their project manager together.
 Therefore, an agency-translator contract provision forbidding solicitation is not, in and of itself, unreasonable.

 By the very nature of the “freelancer” status, as opposed to “employee” or even “representative,” freelancers are allowed to work for multiple agencies.
 Also, in general, in a freelancer-agency relationship, the freelancer, being an individual person and not a company, does not have a substantial risk of an agency soliciting employees away from the freelancer, so there is no one for the translation agency to solicit away from the translator.
-Therefore, it is uncommon for a freelancer’s agency contract to include a non-solicitation provision.
+Therefore, it is uncommon for a freelancer’s contract with an agency to include a non-solicitation provision.

-Note that the employee (project manager) in our examples, is fairly immune from lawsuits or contractual penalties in this scenario, as the law is generally opposed to restricting people from working (or not working) wherever they want, but the party who lured the person away, and possibly the company that benefitted from that departure could be in BIG trouble–more on that in a moment.
+Note that the employee (project manager) in our examples, is fairly immune from lawsuits or contractual penalties in this scenario, as the law is generally opposed to restricting people from working (or not working) wherever (geographically) they want, but the party who lured the person away, and possibly the company that benefitted from that departure could be in BIG trouble–more on that in a moment.

-The “don’t steal our clients” provision in an agreement might read: The Vendor will not, and will ensure that their employees and agents do not (i) enter into, engage in, consult, or otherwise participate in any business that competes with the Company within the Restricted Territory, (ii) sell any products or services in competition with the Company within the Restricted Territory, or (iii) divert, entice or otherwise take away any clients, prospective clients, business, patronage or sales orders.
+“Don’t Steal Our Clients”–The “don’t steal our clients” provision in an agreement might read: The Vendor will not, and will ensure that their employees and agents do not (i) enter into, engage in, consult, or otherwise participate in any business that competes with the Company within the Restricted Territory, (ii) sell any products or services in competition with the Company within the Restricted Territory, or (iii) divert, entice or otherwise take away any clients, prospective clients, business, patronage or sales orders.